 Welcome to Everyday Effortless Beauty Series by Klava Z, which is a weekly makeup series showing you how to do flawless, fresh, fun and natural looks for everyday life.

-Look#2 is called Day Date.
-It’s pretty self-explanatory. 🙂 Day date is an occasion where you don’t want to go all out and put a lot of makeup on, because that would just look like you are trying too hard and who knows if another date would follow… just kidding.
-My version of Day Date makeup is fresh and approachable, a natural you with a touch of cute and playful.
+Look#2 is called Day-Date.
+It’s pretty self-explanatory. 🙂 Day date is an occasion where you don’t want to go all out and put a lot of makeup on because that would just look like you are trying too hard and who knows if another date would follow… just kidding.
+My version of Day-Date makeup is fresh and approachable, a natural you with a touch of cute and playful.
 Save the drama and sexiness for a night time vis-a-vis.
-With this being said, if you want to go for a glam look next time, there’s so much out there like the New Lion King Makeup Collection that you can check out, if you’re interested in that.
-I hope that’s still the case in the world, I’m going on my memory here.
-I haven’t been on a day date in a few years – babies are not very day date friendly. 🙂 Also, you have to think about the light that you are doing the makeup for – the more natural light, the less makeup.
+With this being said, if you want to go for a glam look next time, there’s so much out there like the New Lion King Makeup Collection that you can check out, if you’re looking for new products to add to your makeup collection. 😉 I haven’t been on a day date in a few years – babies are not very day date friendly. 🙂 Also, you have to think about the light that you are doing the makeup for – the more natural light, the less makeup.
 That’s why if you are doing your makeup in the bathroom light it’s very important to do a natural light check before heading out.
 You just might notice that the blush needs to be blended a bit (or a lot) more.